Uwe Bahnsen

-Uwe Bahnsen (1930 in Hamburg - 30 July 2013 in south-west France) was an accomplished German painter, sculptor and car designer, widely noted for his 28-year career at Ford Motor Company, where he designed the second-generation Mercury Capri (1973), the Ford Scorpio and notably, the highly aerodynamic and unconventional Ford Sierra.
+Uwe Bahnsen (1930 in Hamburg - 30 July 2013 in south-west France) was an accomplished German painter, sculptor and car designer, widely noted for his 28-year career at Ford Motor Company, where he designed the second-generation Ford Capri (1973), the Ford Scorpio and notably, the highly aerodynamic and unconventional Ford Sierra.

 After his career at Ford, Bahnsen became a teacher, served as a director at Switzerland's Art Center College of Design in Vevey and subsequently served as president of the International Council of Societies of Design.
 By the time of his death in 2013, Bahsen was recognized as one of the most influential European automotive designers of the 20th Century.

 Background

 Uwe Bahnsen was born in 1930 in Hamburg, Germany.
 After an apprenticeship as a window dresser Bahnsen studied at the College of Fine Arts in Hamburg.
 From 1958 to 1986 he held various positions with Ford Europe, ultimately as vice president for design.
 During this time his designs included the Taunus 17m and the Capri II.
 Bahnsen was also a motor sport enthusiast, and in the 1960s he organised a Ford Works Team.
 He was a team member involved with the design of the Mk1 Capri, working with chief stylist Phil Clark.